Curriculum Guide · Courses

 Prerequisites: J.D. students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).
 This course is only open to students who are concurrently enrolled in Professor Juliano and Professor Gallagher's Mediation Seminar, or who have successfully completed Professor Sellers or Professor Costantino's Mediation Seminar.

+Mutually Excluded Courses: Students may not receive credit for this practicum class and Mediation Seminar.
+Students may not concurrently enroll in this practicum and an externship or a clinic or another practicum course.
 Students who wish to receive credit for the Externship Seminar and a practicum course that has the same field placement may do so only if: (1) the practicum course is taken in a semester following the Externship Seminar; and (2) the student receives permission from the Assistant or the Associate Dean for Clinical Programs.
 To receive such permission, the student must explain in writing how the practicum course field work would serve substantially different learning goals than did their externship field placement.

 This is a 5 credit course.
 Three credits will be awarded for the seminar portion of the class (to be held on September 6, 7, 20, and 21 from 9:00 am to 4:30 pm and on the following Thursdays from 4:00 pm to 6:00 pm on the following dates: September 12 and 26, October 10 and 24, November 7 and 21, and December 5).
 Two credits will be awarded for the field work (10 hours a week for 11 weeks).
 The supervised work must be completed during normal business hours.
 The seminar portion will be graded.
 The 2 credits of supervised work is mandatory pass/fail and counts toward the 7 credit pass/fail limit.
 Students will be allowed to take another course pass/fail in the same semester as the supervised work